wappointment/wappointment/readme.txt

 8. Help Page.
 Have a question?
 Simply ask for it straight in there.

 == Changelog ==

+= 1.2.0 - 2019-11-1 =
+* Added Floating booking buttons in the widget options
+* Added icons to differentiate type of appointment phone, skype or at a location
+* Fixed bug staff selection on ms or prefixed site
+* Fixed bug client updating contact info when taking appointment

 = 1.1.1 - 2019-10-07 =
 * Fixed shortcode bug inserted in page or post